onurboyar/VarRedOpt/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added dot at the end of the last sentence in the description file.
+* Added new examples to .Rd files.
+* Removed set.seed from sim.IS.R file.